Documentation

 8.4.2 Debugging options

-• List post—image relations
+• Post Index > List post-image relations

-• List image—post relations
+• Post Index > List image-post relations

 This will display a list of images and the pages or posts they are placed in.
+The Per-page List is generated from these entries.

-• Clear image—post index
+• Post > Index > Clear image-post index

-• Clear storage
+• Storage > Clear storage

 8.5 Replicating issues